devsuoa/coding-101-2020/README.md

 - [Yarn](https://classic.yarnpkg.com/en/docs/install/): Used to download packages that other people have written.

 ## Windows
+A video of the setup process has been recorded for you if you get stuck. https://youtu.be/Yv-Se-KbFa8

 ### Visual Studio Code
 - Download the windows installer from https://code.visualstudio.com/